 Sitting – a blue chair.

-The soot gathers in soft lines – the anthropomorphic language of describing the flame that licks.
+soft lines – the anthropomorphic language of describing the flame that licks.

 The flickering, guttering of the flame.